 ‘The discussions have become more sensitive and delicate bringing us closer to a comprehensive agreement,’ he said.

-Ould Cheikh Ahmed was to brief the UN Security Council in a closed session later yesterday on the progress made in the peace talks which began on April 21 but have been clouded by repeated walkouts by the government delegation.
+Ould Cheikh Ahmed is to brief the UN Security Council in a closed session later on Wednesday on the progress made in the peace talks which began on April 21 but have been clouded by repeated walkouts by the government delegation.

 Face-to-face meetings resumed on Monday for the first time in nearly a week after the latest government boycott.